abhilashkumar002/JavaScript_sample_programs/README.md

 3) Write a program to check if a string is a palindrom or not.
 4) Write a program to check if a number is a palindrom or not.
 5) Write a program to reverse the string.
+6) Write a program to count number of occurence of a character in a string.